 Run the script.
 Once the script finished running, a new tab in browser should appear, giving the average HSV values for each cluster as well as an image with the highlighted cluster.

 Repeat steps a-g, changing the value of “k” until clusters with flowers are completely separated from the background.
-Its OK if flowers appear in multiple clusters.
+It is OK if flowers appear in multiple clusters.

 Note that as “k” increases, the flower will more completely separate from the background, but the computational time also increases, so high values (> 10) may take some time to complete.